jlfaucher/executor5/README.md

 - main/trunk

-The goal of this repository is to apply to ooRexx5 the same changes that were applied to ooRexx4 ([Executor][executor]), except those for Unicode (too many impacted files).
+The goal of this repository is to apply to ooRexx5 the same changes that were applied to ooRexx4 ([Executor][executor]), except those for m17n (too many impacted files).

 Miscellaneous notes: